dyninst/dyninst/docs/parseAPI/overview.rst

 Instruction Source
   An :cpp:class:`instruction source <InstructionSource>` describes a backing store containing binary code.
-A binary file, a library, a memory dump, or a process’s executing memory image can all be described as an instruction source, allowing parsing of a variety of binary code objects.
+A binary file, a library, a memory dump, or a process's executing memory image can all be described as an instruction source, allowing parsing of a variety of binary code objects.